KonWooKim/Guideline-Driven-LLM-Annotation_BLAH9/README.md

 **Description**

-Provide the LLM with relevant sections of the annotation guidelines as part of the prompt.
-For instance, summarize rules for identifying gene/protein mentions and disease terms so they fit within token limits.
+Provide the LLM with the entire annotation guideline as part of the prompt.
-Focus on disease, gene/protein, and related biomedical entities relevant to the NCBI Disease Corpus.

 **Implementation**

-1. **Guideline Selection**: Extract the most essential rules from the official guidelines (e.g., how to handle abbreviations or synonyms).
+1. **Guideline Insertion**: Insert the entire guideline in the prompt.
 2. **Prompt Construction**: Build a structured prompt that includes these rules alongside sample text passages.
 3. **LLM Annotation**: Prompt GPT-4 (or similar models) to label relevant entities.
 4. **Evaluation**: Compare the generated annotations with the gold-standard annotations using PubAnnotation.